Qumulo/docs/azure-guide/getting-started-qumulo-scalable-file-service.md

 1. When the page prompts you for a **Password**, enter [the administrator password that you configured](#admin-password).

-For more information about working with Qumulo Core and the Web UI, see the [Qumulo Administrator Guide](https://docs.qumulo.com/administrator-guide/).
+For more information about working with Qumulo Core and the Web UI, see the [Qumulo On-Premises Administrator Guide](https://docs.qumulo.com/administrator-guide/).